CentOS-PaaS-SIG/linchpin/config/README.rst

 config/Dockerfiles/JenkinsfileStageTrigger
 ++++++++++++++++++++++++++++++++++++++++++

-This is a declaritive pipeline script that watches linchpin's github repo for any PR's that need testing.
+This is a declarative pipeline script that watches linchpin's github repo for any PR's that need testing.
 If the changeset includes changes to a target's Dockerfile it will rebuild the container and use that version of the container for testing.
 If you add a new target you will also need to update the tagmap